 Bianca is a dating and sex blogger who is no stranger to the effects of cyber-flashing.
 Her inbox is regularly crammed with unwanted images of erect penises and suggestive messages from complete strangers.
 She feels, like I do, that aside from the obvious moral and legal issues around cyber-flashing, there are wider emotional consequences for women.
 We talked about how the multitude of images she receives actually makes her feel.

-It’s a sad fact that so many women feel, as Bianca does, that the onslaught of unwanted images we’re subjected to is changing our emotional and social responses to men as a whole.
-It begs the question; do the people who do this realise the damaging effect their actions are having on many women’s ever-increasing sense of ‘us vs them‘?
+It’s a sad fact that so many women feel, as Bianca does, that the barrage of unwanted sexual images we’re subjected to is changing our emotional and social responses to men as a whole.
+It begs the question; do the people who do this realise the damaging effect their actions are having on many women’s ever-increasing sense of ‘us vs. them’?

 As revealed earlier, the Government planned to review the laws around sexual harassment of women and girls in response to the October 2018 report published by the Women And Equalities Committee (see above).
 However, in this update from Sophie Gallagher of HuffPost, who has reported extensively on the subject of cyber-flashing, it’s clear that many of the key recommendations made by the committee have been largely ignored.